The Prevent Defense

 Finding The Right Coaches

 Every pro needs a little help now and then.
-Because a business can have legal ramifications for you, your family and your business partners, you may want to bring a mentor or other business experts into the loop to avoid the inevitable pitfalls.
+Because a business can have legal and financial ramifications for you, your family and your business partners, you may want to bring a mentor or other business experts into the loop to avoid the inevitable pitfalls.